Policy Brief

 Fiscal Policy Panel analysis and forecast

 Statistics Jersey publishes statistics.
 Analysis of the statistics and forecasts for the future are made by Jersey’s Fiscal Policy Panel, a group of economists who provide the Government with independent advice on trends in the economy and the economic outlook.
-The Panel published its 2024 Annual Report on 24 September 2024.
+The Panel published its Economic Outlook on 19 May 2025.
 Its analysis of economic developments made the following points –

 Table 3 Key economic variables, rate of change %